kragebein/pubg.reportbot/README.md

 A bot that will announce your kill/you being killed in pubg to your discord channel with video from your enemies point of view via their Twitchstream.

+** Version update **
+Version 1.2: some bugfixes after pubg has changed their API.

 **How to download:**

 > git clone https://github.com/kragebein/pubg.reportbot.git